-Prior General: The office of Prior General is the senior monastic of our Order.
-The office is held for two years and is elected by Professed monks in the Order.
-While this monastic station is most senior in our community it is to be considered “primus inter pares”: first among equals.
+Prior General/Sub-Prior: The office of Prior General (or Sub-Prior) is the senior leadership office of our Order.
+The office is held for two years and is elected by all monks in the Order.
+While this station is most senior in our community it is to be considered “primus inter pares”: first among equals.
 There is no term limit.
 Once the Prior General has been retired by election, they become a member of the Senior Leadership Council.
 The Prior General or Sub-Prior may use the title of Venerable

 Director of Vocations: This station is assigned by the Prior General for the purpose of directing formal training and discernment.
 The position reports to the DAOP under guidance of the Prior General.

 Director of InterFaith Communications: This station is assigned by the Prior General for the purpose of engaging the interspiritual community for seeking common ground between Buddhism and faith-based religions to promote understanding and respect for a pluralistic and pragmatic worldview and social justice.
 The position reports to the DAOP.

 European Liaison Director: This station is assigned by the Prior General for the purpose of coordinating the practice and priory dedications in our European affiliates.
 The Liaison Director is the official link between the General Priory and the Order’s overseas monastic community.
 The position reports to the Prior General.